cunger/100hoursofada/README.md

 Parameters:
 * Function and procedure parameters are by default imutable: Their implicit mode is `in` (read-only access).
 If you want to modify a parameter, you have to explicitely specify mode `in out` or `out`.
-* `out` parameters should be treated like uninitialized variables.
+* `out` parameters should be treated like uninitialized variables, because they could be.
 They can be useful for assigning values to multiple return parameters (instead of returning a record type).
+* Whether parameters are passed by value or by reference is decided by the compiler.
+For example, since `in` parameters cannot be modified, they can be passed as value or reference, depending on size and other conditions.
+You don't have to worry about it as a programmer.

 **Named association:** Parameters in a subprogram can be named.
 For example, a subprogram that is defined like this:
 ```ada